-Best Glamping near Long Lake, NY
+Glamping near Long Lake, NY

 Lake Placid/Whiteface Mountain KOA Holiday and Lake George Escape Campground provide upscale glamping accommodations near Long Lake, with both destinations offering fully furnished canvas options year-round.
 The KOA Holiday site features 93 sites including luxury safari tents complete with comfortable beds, electricity, and private outdoor spaces where guests can enjoy views of the surrounding Adirondack wilderness.
 Lake George Escape extends its glamping collection with distinctive yurts that blend comfort with outdoor immersion, equipped with real beds, climate control systems, and convenient kitchenette facilities.
 Both locations maintain clean bathroom facilities with hot showers and provide easy access to hiking trails.
 A recent visitor mentioned, "We spent 6 days there in September and it was amazing!"

-Wilderness Campground at Heart Lake stands out with premium glamping accommodations that include upscale canvas structures with handcrafted furnishings and exceptional privacy between sites.
+Wilderness Campground at Heart Lake stands out with premium glamping campsites that include upscale canvas structures with handcrafted furnishings and exceptional privacy between sites.
 Located within minutes of Saranac Lake, these glamping options provide direct access to water activities including canoe and kayak rentals, with many sites featuring private water access points perfect for morning paddling sessions or sunset views.
 The surrounding trail network connects glampers to High Peaks hiking routes, while nearby attractions include Olympic facilities at Lake Placid approximately 30 miles away.
 The campground maintains year-round operation, making it ideal for all-season luxury camping experiences.
 One guest shared, "Falling asleep to loons is priceless!
 We always have wildlife at our site."

-Best Glamping Sites Near Long Lake, New York (28)
+Best Glamping Campgrounds near Long Lake (28)

 1. Brown Tract Pond Campground